kriyanshishah/kubespawner/README.md

 ## Features

-Kubernetes is an open-source system for automating deployment, scaling, and management of containerized applications.
+Kubernetes is an open-source system for automating the deployment, scaling, and management of containerized applications.
 If you want to run a JupyterHub setup that needs to scale across multiple nodes (anything with over ~50 simultaneous users), Kubernetes is a wonderful way to do it.
 Features include: